altwajre/hello-akka/resources/docs/06-streams/09-custom-stream-processing/README.md

 The following operations are available for input ports:

+- **`pull(in)`**:
-    pull(in) requests a new element from an input port.
+    - requests a new element from an input port.
-- This is only possible after the port has been pushed by upstream. grab(in) acquires the element that has been received during an onPush().
+    - This is only possible after the port has been pushed by upstream.
+- **`grab(in)`**:
+    - acquires the element that has been received during an onPush().
-- It cannot be called again until the port is pushed again by the upstream. cancel(in) closes the input port.
+    - It cannot be called again until the port is pushed again by the upstream.
+- **`cancel(in)`**:
+    - closes the input port.

 The events corresponding to an input port can be received in an InHandler instance registered to the input port using setHandler(in, handler).
 - This handler has three callbacks:

+- **`onPush()`**:
-    onPush() is called when the input port has now a new element.
+    - is called when the input port has now a new element.
     - Now it is possible to acquire this element using grab(in) and/or call pull(in) on the port to request the next element.
-- It is not mandatory to grab the element, but if it is pulled while the element has not been grabbed it will drop the buffered element. onUpstreamFinish() is called once the upstream has completed and no longer can be pulled for new elements.
+    - It is not mandatory to grab the element, but if it is pulled while the element has not been grabbed it will drop the buffered element.
+- **`onUpstreamFinish()`**:
+    - is called once the upstream has completed and no longer can be pulled for new elements.
     - No more onPush() will arrive after this event.
+    - If not overridden this will default to stopping the stage.
+- **`onUpstreamFailure()`**:
-- If not overridden this will default to stopping the stage. onUpstreamFailure() is called if the upstream failed with an exception and no longer can be pulled for new elements.
+    - is called if the upstream failed with an exception and no longer can be pulled for new elements.
     - No more onPush() will arrive after this event.
     - If not overridden this will default to failing the stage.

 Also, there are three query methods available for input ports:

+- **`isAvailable(in)`**:
+    - returns true if the port can be grabbed.
+- **`hasBeenPulled(in)`**:
-    isAvailable(in) returns true if the port can be grabbed. hasBeenPulled(in) returns true if the port has been already pulled.
+    - returns true if the port has been already pulled.
+    - Calling pull(in) in this state is illegal.
+- **`isClosed(in)`**:
-- Calling pull(in) in this state is illegal. isClosed(in) returns true if the port is closed.
+    - returns true if the port is closed.
     - At this point the port can not be pulled and will not be pushed anymore.

 The relationship of the above operations, events and queries are summarized in the state machine below.
 - Green shows the initial state while orange indicates the end state.